-Concert 1 and concert 2 available to view online in early October!
+Concert 1 and concert 2 available to view online in October!

 The mind is powerful in the sense that it can travel far without much constraint, and one can perhaps count on the imagination to carry us through depressing times.
 In view of the recent global lockdown, Ensemble Traversée aims to bring a touch of dreaminess into our mind.
 Presented in two separate online concerts, a selection of four dreamy pieces will be performed and recorded for members of Asia Society Hong Kong Center as well as all music-loving netizens.

 Join us in this acoustic journey of exotic dreaminess!

 Concert 01 | The Sound of Dreams, Desires & Odysseys: Debussy x Mahler